SpineEventEngine/config/scripts/publish-documentation/README.md

 ### Description

 This directory contains a script and serves as a workspace for it.
-The script generates and publishes Dokka documentation for 'old'(`<2.0.0`) releases of Spine projects.
+The script generates and publishes Dokka documentation for releases of Spine projects prior to the `2.0.0` version.
 Documentation is published to the `gh-pages` branch of the target repository.

 ### Important details

 - The script works with the repository over HTTPS, so if you are not authenticated in `git`, you will be prompted to do so using a username and a personal access token.
 - The script conceptually relies on the fact that each release has a corresponding tag.
-- It is assumed that 'old' releases of Spine projects use Java 8.
+- It is assumed that releases of Spine projects prior to the `2.0.0` version use Java 8.
 - Documentation is generated using [this configuration](../../buildSrc/src/main/kotlin/dokka-for-java.gradle.kts).
 - The script modifies the parent directory during its run.
 At the end, of its run the script reverts the directory to the initial state.